paulkienitz/pitchgame/README.md

 By messing directly with the database, certain users (sessions) can be flagged as testers, or as debuggers.
 Moderators are shown this status, so they know not to punish invalid inputs that may have been made for test purposes.
-Debuggers also get to see internal error messages in the case of an exception, and can view each page's list of database transactions.
+Debuggers also get to see internal error messages in the case of an exception, as mentioned, and can view each page's sequence of database transactions via a “show DB log” link.
 They also have an option to re-randomize the random selection of words to write a pitch for, and pitches to review.

 One feature that is planned but not yet implemented is any ability to have people properly log in, so their session isn’t limited to one cookie.